Nathan Healy

 Bloomington Area Utility Providers

-Most Bloomington homeowners receive electricity through Duke Energy.
-Based on 2023 data, Duke Energy’s rate was 14.3¢ per kWh — slightly below Indiana’s state average of 14.90¢ and well below the national average of 16.0¢.
+In Bloomington, Duke Energy is the primary electric utility.
+Based on 2023 data, their residential rate was approximately 14.3¢ per kWh — below Indiana’s state average of 14.9¢ and the national average of 16.0¢.

 Bloomington Utilities Electricity Rates